HeroCTF/HeroCTF_v4/Reverse/MVBN/README.md

 ### Write up

 Here we've got an LLVM IR (Intermediate Representation) file.
-The easiest way to reverse it is probable to compile it to make an ELF and reverse it afterwards.
+The easiest way to reverse is probably to compile it to make an ELF and reverse it afterwards.
 - compile LLVM IR to ELF x64 (without linking) : `llc -o MVBN.o MVBN.s -filetype=obj`
 - link libc : `gcc -no-pie -o MVBN MVBN.o`